Twisted holographic superconductors in external magnetic field: Introduction

 On the other hand, background magnetic fields (or their generalizations) are known to be linked, in certain setups, with the emergence of the structure of noncommutative (NC) geometry.
-A typical example is provided by an effective description of a single Landau level (usually LLL) as a NC plane generated by noncommuting guiding-center coordinates of the electron's cyclotron motion in a strong orthogonal magnetic field, $[R_{x},R_{y}]=i\ell_{B}^{2}$, with the NC scale set by the magnetic length $\ell_{B}=\sqrt{\frac{\hbar}{eB}}$, see \cite{Girvin1986GMP}.
-A similar structure appears in the seminal paper by Dong and Senthil \cite{DongSenthil2020NCFieldTheoryCFL} where composite fermion fields on NC space are used to describe fluctuations in the low-energy regime, see also \cite{GocaninEtAl2021DiracCFLNoncomm}.
-As a kind of generalization, in the string theory setting, Seiberg and Witten found that, within an appropriate limit, the endpoints of an open string attached to a D-brane emersed in a background NS-NS B-field effectively probe a NC space, with the NC scale inversely proportional to the B-field \cite{SeibergWitten1999NC}, see also \cite{ArdalanArfaeiSheikhJabbari1999NCGeom, ChuHo1999NCOpenString}.
+A typical example is provided by an effective description of a single Landau level (usually the lowest Landau level) as a NC plane generated by noncommuting guiding-center coordinates of the electron's cyclotron motion in a strong orthogonal magnetic field, $[R_{x},R_{y}]=i\ell_{B}^{2}$, with the NC scale set by the magnetic length $\ell_{B}=\sqrt{\tfrac{\hbar}{eB}}$, see \cite{Girvin1986GMP}.
+A similar structure appears in the seminal paper by Dong and Senthil \cite{DongSenthil2020NCFieldTheoryCFL} where composite fermion fields on NC space are used to describe fluctuations in the low-energy regime; see \cite{GocaninEtAl2021DiracCFLNoncomm}.
+As a kind of generalization, in the string theory setting, Seiberg and Witten found that, within an appropriate limit, the end points of an open string attached to a D-brane immersed in a background Kalb-Ramond B field effectively probe a NC space, with the NC scale inversely proportional to the B field \cite{SeibergWitten1999NC}; see also \cite{ArdalanArfaeiSheikhJabbari1999NCGeom, ChuHo1999NCOpenString}.
 The effective description of the brane is given by NC gauge field theory.